 Funding Information:

-This target funding program is again available to UW–Madison students, student teams and Registered Student Organizations.
+The 204-25 ASAP funding is made possible by the generous support of the Division of Diversity, Equity & Educational Achievement.
+This target funding program is again available to individual UW–Madison students, student teams and Registered Student Organizations.
 Cross-campus and community partnerships are encouraged.

 Funding examples include, but are not limited to, the following: